w3c/wai-tutorials/source/images/informative.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** If the purpose of this image were simply to improve the look of a page rather than convey an impression, it could be deemed to be decorative, as shown in [“Decorative Images: Image used for ambience”](decorative.html#image-used-for-ambience-eye-candy).
-The purpose for using the image needs to be determined by the author.
+The author determines the purpose for using the image.

 {::nomarkdown}
 <%= notes_end %>